-Below you will find online providers of stock music and sound effects (SFX).
+Sites with stock music sites and sound effects (SFX) are plentiful online.
+Below, you will find online providers of both.
 These sites offer pricing and tracks suitable for online learning, videos, presentations and other multimedia projects.

 Please check the licensing agreements carefully as some tracks are suitable for internal projects and others for commercial endeavors.